hashicorp/terraform-google-terraform-enterprise/examples/active-active-proxy/README.md

 2. Ensure account meets module prerequisites from above.
 3. Clone repository.
 4. Change directory into desired example folder.
-5. Create a local `terraform.auto.tfvars` file and instantiate the required inputs as required in the respective `./examples/active-active-proxy/variables.tf` including the path to the license under the `license_file` variable value.
+5. Create a local `terraform.auto.tfvars` file and instantiate the required inputs in the respective `./examples/active-active-proxy/variables.tf` including the path to the license under the `license_file` variable value.
 6. Authenticate against the Google provider.
 See [instructions](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication).
 7. Initialize terraform and apply the module configurations using the commands below: